Introduction

 History and Physical

-Patients with junctional rhythm may present with a varied array of symptoms or may be asymptomatic.
-Symptoms mostly depend on the underlying cause of the junctional rhythm, for instance, a patient presenting with heart failure exacerbation may present with shortness of breath, wheezing, and lower extremity edema.
-Patients with rheumatic fever may present with a heart murmur secondary to the damage to the heart valves, fever, joint pain, and a rash with an electrocardiogram showing a junctional rhythm.
-Some patients might present with generalized complaints such as dizziness, fatigue, syncope/presyncope, and intermittent palpitations.
-Non-specific physical exam findings include pulsating veins and regular heart rate with the heart rate varying from 20 to over 100 beats per minute.[13][14][15]
+Symptoms largely depend on the underlying cause of the junctional rhythm.
+For example, a patient with heart failure exacerbation may experience shortness of breath and lower extremity edema.
+Individuals with rheumatic fever may present with a heart murmur caused by valvular damage, fever, joint pain, and rash.
+Other patients might report nonspecific symptoms such as dizziness, fatigue, syncope or near-syncope, and palpitations.
+Physical examination may reveal nonspecific findings, including pulsating veins and a regular heart rate ranging from 20 to over 100 bpm.[19][20][21]

 Evaluation